Herrera dreams of ending career at FC Porto: “I spoke to Villas-Boas” | OneFootball

 OneFootball Videos

 The bond with FC Porto remains very strong, with the club being the one he feels “the most affection for in football.”
-Herrera looks back on his years in Invicta as “perhaps the best” of his career, a period of great personal and professional growth.
+Herrera remembers his years in the Invicta as “perhaps the best” of his career, a period of great personal and professional growth.
 “It was many years, maybe the best years of my career.
 It was where I enjoyed football the most and where I grew the most as a player and as a person,” he said, stressing that the bond with the city and the club “will never end.”

 Finally, he paid a heartfelt tribute to the late president Pinto da Costa, whom he described as “the greatest idol” in the club’s history.
 “He was the greatest symbol of FC Porto, it was very sad news for all of us,” he lamented, recalling the exemplary treatment he always received from the historic leader and thanking him for the opportunity to wear the FC Porto shirt.

-Herrera believes Paulinho may have deserved an opportunity with the Portuguese national team, although he acknowledges the strong competition.
+Herrera believes Paulinho may have deserved a chance with Portugal, although he acknowledges the fierce competition.
 “I think he could have had an opportunity, but maybe earlier.
-But it’s also true that he is competing with players who play at the highest level, he himself talked about that,” he explained, adding that the forward is handling the situation calmly.
+But it’s also true that he’s competing with players who perform at the highest level, he himself talked about that,” he explained, adding that the forward takes the situation calmly.
 “His attitude is: ‘If they think I’m ready to play for the national team, I’ll go.
 I’ll do my job,’” he said.

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇵🇹 here.